claffin/cloudproxy/README.md

 The purpose of CloudProxy is to hide your scrapers IP behind the cloud.
 It allows you to spin up a pool of proxies using popular cloud providers with just an API token.
 No configuration needed.

-CloudProxy exposes an API with the IPs and credentials of the provisioned proxies.
+CloudProxy exposes an API and modern UI for managing your proxy infrastructure.
+It includes:
+- Interactive API documentation with Swagger UI
+- Modern web interface for proxy management
+- Real-time proxy status monitoring
+- Easy scaling controls
+- Multi-provider support

 ### Providers supported:
 * [DigitalOcean](docs/digitalocean.md)